malikharris4587/configure-ad/README.md

 <h2>Video Demonstration</h2>

 Watch for an easy tutorial!
+In the video i go a step further and use Powershell ISE to create user accounts and log into the client with a newly generated account.
 - ### [YouTube: How to Deploy on-premises Active Directory within Azure Compute][(https://www.youtube.com)](https://youtu.be/ziH9YsW2PrY)

 <h2>Environments and Technologies Used</h2>